apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 | `openssl` | Uses OpenSSL, fails if OpenSSL cannot be loaded |

-The naming convention is setup in order to preserve backwards compatibility with HADOOP-15669.
+The naming convention is setup in order to preserve backwards compatibility with the ABFS support of [HADOOP-15669](https://issues.apache.org/jira/browse/HADOOP-15669).

 Other options may be added to `fs.s3a.ssl.channel.mode` in the future as further SSL optimizations are made.

-### Wildfly classpath requirements
+### WildFly classpath requirements

 For OpenSSL acceleration to work, a compatible version of the wildfly JAR must be on the classpath.
 This is not explicitly declared